rimorcoder/sveltekit_authjs_okta_management_api/README.md

 # SvelteKit Auth with Auth.js for Okta API Management

 This app demonstrates how to interact with Okta APIs by using scoped OAuth 2.0 access tokens.
+This is for testing purposes only.
 See https://developer.okta.com/docs/guides/implement-oauth-for-okta/main/

 ## Install